top of page

 Why Do I Need an Endodontist?

-Unlike most family dentists, an endodontist has extensive education and training in the treatment of teeth pulp and root issues.
+Unlike most family dentists, an Endodontist has extensive education and training in the treatment of teeth pulp and root issues.
 Because an endodontic practice focuses solely on endodontic treatments, they are usually much more efficient and precise than a general dentist.
 Additionally, most endodontic practices use state-of-the-art tools and technologies to perform endodontic procedures, to which a general dentist may not have access or training.

 If you’re ready to preserve your healthy smile while relieving pain, give us a call today.